MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-report-intrastat.md

 All companies in the European Union (EU) must report their trade with other EU countries/regions.
 You must report the movement of goods to the statistics authorities in your country/region every month, and the report must be delivered to the tax authorities.
 Intrastat is the system for collecting trade statistics of goods within these countries/regions.
 You use **Intrastat Report** to complete periodic Intrastat reporting (typically monthly), collecting, recording, and reporting trade of goods as per local government legislation.

 Intrastat reporting is based on basic EU regulations that apply to all countries; however, in practice, there are some differences within the individual countries.
-Each country has its rules of what exactly and how to report.
+Each country/region has its rules of what exactly and how to report.

 > [!IMPORTANT]
 > This article describes the new Intrastat experience available in [!INCLUDE[prod_short](includes/prod_short.md)] starting in the 2022 release wave 2, which includes extended features and [must be switched on for existing companies](finance-how-setup-report-intrastat.md#enable-the-new-intrastat-experience).
 Contact your administrator to switch on and set up the new capability.